History of African Americans in Los Angeles: 18th century

-In 1781, the early non-Indian settlers in Los Angeles included upwards of two dozen Afro-Spanish individuals from the Spanish colonies in California (part of New Spain).
+In 1781, the early non-Indian settlers in Los Angeles (or 'Los Angeles Pobladores') included upwards of two dozen Afro-Spanish individuals from the Spanish colonies in California (part of New Spain).

 Pío Pico, California's last governor under Mexican rule, was of mixed Spanish, Native American, and African ancestry.
-Pico spent his last days in Los Angeles, dying in 1894 at the home of his daughter Joaquina Pico Moreno in Los Angeles.
+Pico spent his last days in Los Angeles dying in 1894 at the home of his daughter Joaquina Pico Moreno in Los Angeles.
 He was buried in the old Calvary Cemetery in downtown Los Angeles.
 His brothers and their descendants were also early influencers in the same era.